The four reasons you need weightlifting shoes.

 1. Ankle flexibility:

 Though not always the case (and often overly labeled as the culprit), there can be a limitation in a person’s ability to fully squat relevant to their ankle mobility.
 The calf muscles and Achilles tendon can become tight for many reasons: genetics, injury, footwear choices, sports and physical development.
-Functional tests exist to screen this and can be performed by your physical therapist (consider scheduling a movement screen at Arrow Physical Therapy to learn more about your own ankles).
+Functional tests exist to screen this and can be performed by your physical therapist.
 If you have tightness in the ankle or calf, you could be limited in the ability to fully squat or you might find that you feel forward (on your toes even) in a full depth squat.
 A weightlifting shoe offers a raised heel which accommodates for this limitation by reducing the tension on the Achilles tendon, thus allowing the ankle joint to dorsiflex (bend).
 The athlete below is unable to keep his heels on the ground.

 When we can adequately dorsiflex the ankle, the shins can properly position over the foot and the femur can shift back into the hip socket.
 If this happens correctly, we can often squat more easily, keeping chest up, trunk straight, and spine neutral.
 To determine if this might be you, slide two small 2.5lb plates under your heels and assess if the squat is easier, deeper, or less painful than without the plates.